simple1one/Serkankizilirmak/README.md

 Welcome to my personal portfolio website!
 This is a fully dynamic, data-driven portfolio showcasing my journey as a Data Scientist.

 **🔗 Visit my portfolio:** [Serkankizilirmak](https://serkankizilirmak.github.io/Serkankizilirmak/)
+*Please note: This page is currently being updated.
+For the most current and accurate information, please visit my [resume](https://flowcv.com/resume/arh63sgus9.)) *

 ## 📬 Connect With Me